 The bad news is that starting an LLC in California is a little bit more expensive than forming an LLC in other states across the U.S..
 The good news?
 Most of the costs are tax-deductible – so you can write them off.

-To start an LLC in California, you’ll pay a filing fee and a business license fee, as well as some annual fees and taxes each year you’re in business.
+To start an LLC (or single member LLC) in California, you’ll pay a filing fee and a business license fee, as well as some annual fees and taxes each year you’re in business.
 This guide covers the fees and exactly what you can deduct to save money.

-When you start your business, you’ll have to pay fees associated with filing a Limited Liability Company (LLC) in California to make it official.
-You’re not required to form one to do business, but the business structure gives you legal protection and tax benefits many business owners find useful. – even as a freelancer or business-of-one.
+When you start your California business, you’ll have to pay fees associated with filing a Limited Liability Company (LLC) in the state to make it official.
+You’re not required to form one to do business, but the business structure gives you legal protection and tax benefits many business owners find useful. – even as a freelancer or Business-of-One.

 California LLC fees – Summary

 Here are the LLC fees you’ll pay in California.